 Soma withdrawal is usually more severe and can include hallucinations and seizures.
 Therefore, it is often best to find an inpatient treatment program that includes detox to manage withdrawal symptoms for your safety and comfort.
 After detox, clients can transition into the actual inpatient rehab program.
 Most inpatient rehab programs include cognitive behavioral therapy to help you learn the coping skills needed for long-term recovery.

 Someone who has become addicted to muscle relaxers and alcohol should seek immediate addiction treatment.
 During your rehabilitation, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
 Break free from muscle relaxers and alcohol addiction.
 Reach out today!
 Each call is private and confidential.

 Top 10 Muscle Relaxers and Alcohol FAQs

 Can you buy muscle relaxers over the counter?

-No muscle relaxers are available over the counter in the U.S., but some OTC medications can have muscle-relaxing effects.
+No muscle relaxers can be purchased over the counter in the U.S., but some OTC drugs can have muscle-relaxing effects.
 These include guaifenesin and NSAIDs like ibuprofen and naproxen.